felixmosh/bull-board/README.md

 ```

 2. `allowRetries` (default: `true`)
-Removes the retry job(s) buttons in the UI for a queue.
+When set to `false` the UI removes the job retry buttons for a queue.
 This option will be ignored if `readOnlyMode` is `true`.

 ```js
 const QueueMQ = require('bullmq')